Game Brush Number: Complete graphs

+where the first and second inequalities follow from the induction hypothesis and the last line follows from the assumption that $x \le n/2$ (hence $\ln (1/(1-(x+1)/n)) = O(1)$).
+If $C'$ is taken to be sufficiently large, then $C'x + O(1) \le C'(x+1)$, so the claimed bound holds.
+A similar argument establishes the analogous lower bound on $y(x)$.
+As with the differential equation model, the game ends immediately following phase $t_0$, where $t_0$ is the largest nonnegative integer such that $y(t_0+1) - y(t_0) > 0$.
+Solving for $t_0$ yields $t_0 = (1+o(1))(1-e^{-1/2})n$, from which it follows that that $y(t_0+1) = (1+o(1)) n^2/e$.
+Since exactly $y(t_0+1)$ brushes are played throughout the game, this completes the proof. \end{proof}

 We now show that the strategies analyzed in Lemma~\ref{lem:complete_DE} are optimal for both players.
 In this analysis, we focus on the number of brushes placed directly on each vertex (as opposed to those obtained from clean neighbors).
 Moreover, we ``sort'' the vertices by the numbers of brushes played, in non-increasing order: always $v_1$ denotes the vertex having received the most brushes, $v_2$ the vertex having received the next most, and so on.
 By the symmetry of $K_n$, we may suppose that moves are always played so as to avoid re-indexing of the vertices.
 For example, if $v_i$ and $v_{i+1}$ have received the same number of brushes, then placing a brush on $v_{i+1}$ would force re-indexing: the old $v_i$ becomes the new $v_{i+1}$, and the old $v_{i+1}$ becomes the new $v_i$.
-However, we may just as well suppose that the brush was placed directly on $v_i$, since this produces an equivalent configuration.
+However, we may just as well suppose that the brush was placed directly on $v_i$, since this produces an isomorphic configuration.
+This assumption is equivalent to forbidding either player from adding a $k$th brush to $v_i$ until $k$ brushes have been played on $v_{i-1}$.
+Since we track only the number of vertices played directly on each vertex, firing a vertex has no effect on the indexing.